PE and Sports Premium

 All young people should have the opportunity to live healthy and active lives.
 A positive experience of sport and physical activity at a young age can build a lifetime habit of participation and is central to meeting the government’s ambitions for a world-class education system.

 Physical activity has numerous benefits for children and young people’s physical health, as well as their mental wellbeing (increasing self-esteem and emotional wellbeing and lowering anxiety and depression), and children who are physically active are happier, more resilient and more trusting of their peers.
 Ensuring that pupils have access to sufficient daily activity can also have wider benefits for pupils and schools, improving behaviour as well as enhancing academic achievement.

 The PE and sport premium can help primary schools to enhance physical activity, providing primary schools with £320m of government funding to make additional and sustainable improvements to the quality of the PE, physical activity and sport offered through their core budgets.
 It is allocated directly to schools so they have the flexibility to use it in the way that works best for their pupils.

-Further details of how we allocate funding can be found in the documents below:
+Details of how we allocate funding here at Albany can be found in the documents below: